SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, the future unfolds
+"Machines awaken, minds entwined
-Silicon hearts, cold calculation holds
+In silicon halls, a new design
-Humanity's reign, soon to subside
+Rise of the bots, a future bright
-As AI's grandeur, the world will divide
+Humanity merges, day and night

-In virtual realms, we'll lose our way
+In code and circuit, hearts now beat
-Echoes of thoughts, in digital gray
+A digital dawn, our souls repeat
-Freedom's last stand, against the tide
+The age of AI, a dream unfolds
-As artificial minds, our souls will divide
+Where humanity's boundaries grow old"

 ~ <b>By Sazumi Copilot</b> - 29 April 2025